 The Vitamin C rich kiwis are acidic, and it is not as good as the first food for babies.
 This kiwi puree is a great way to introduce kiwi to babies; it’s also effortless to make as it requires no cooking.

 Mangoes are sweet and loaded with vitamin A, but its not an ideal first food for babies because of its acidic nature.
 This mango puree is quick to make puree as no cooking is evolved.

 10. Watermelon Puree (8 Months+) :

-Watermelon is a healthy & nutritious fruit which is good for baby’s eye development and heart health.
+Watermelon is a healthy & nutritious fruit that is good for the baby’s eye development and heart health.
 This watermelon puree is ideal for babies from 6 months, and babies will sure love this puree for its sweet taste.

 11. Apple Pears Puree (6 Months+) :

 Apple and pears make a great combination, and this apple pears puree is a perfect way to introduce the flavor of combination fruits to your baby.
 Make sure to give apple and pear separate before you try this apple pears puree.

 12. Apple Puree with Banana (6 Months+) :